Scary Movie 2: Plot

 At the haunted mansion Hell House, teenager Megan Voorhees becomes possessed by the spirit of Hugh Kane, the house's cruel, wicked previous owner.
 She interrupts a formal dinner party, thrown by her mother, who seeks help from two Roman Catholic priests, Fathers McFeely and Harris.
 After an unsuccessful attempt to exorcise Kane's ghost, McFeely pulls a gun and shoots Megan.

 One year later, Cindy Campbell, Ray Wilkins, Brenda and Shorty Meeks are attending college, trying to live new lives after surviving the events of the first film.
 Cindy and Brenda are tagged by socially maladjusted Alex.
 Shorty is still the same stoner he was before.
 Ray, still confused about his sexuality, has two new male friends, Tommy and Buddy, the latter of whom becomes romantically interested in Cindy.
 She rebuffs him but agrees to be friends.

 The sinister professor Oldman and his charming paraplegic assistant, Dwight Hartman, plan to study the paranormal activity at the Hell House.
 They recruit Cindy and her friends as test subjects under the pretense of a psychological experiment on sleep paralysis.
-On her drive to the mansion, Cindy listens and sings badly along to "Graduation" by Vitamin C, who through the radio tells her to shut up.

-At the mansion, Cindy encounters a foul-mouthed parrot named Polly and Hanson, a creepy caretaker with a badly malformed hand.
+At the mansion, Cindy encounters a foul-mouthed parrot named Polly, and Hanson, a creepy caretaker with a badly malformed hand.
 Later, the attractive Theo joins the group.
 They sit down for dinner but soon lose their appetite due to Hanson's repulsive handling of the food.

 That night, Cindy hears voices directing her to a secret room, where she and Buddy find the diary that belongs to Kane's wife.
 Seeing her portrait, they note Cindy's slight resemblance.
-Meanwhile, the others also experience bizarre encounters: Kane has sex with Alex in her bedroom and quickly departs at the mention of commitment and Cindy gets into a fistfight with the house cat, Mr. Kittles.
+Meanwhile, the others also experience bizarre encounters: Kane has sex with Alex in her bedroom and quickly departs at the mention of commitment while Cindy gets into a fistfight with the house cat, Mr. Kittles.
 When Cindy tries to tell Oldman, he dismisses it and sends Theo to take Cindy to bed.